Bruxism (Teeth Grinding): Causes, Symptoms, and Treatment

 • A hereditary tendency in families

 Your dental team will take an impression of your teeth, and a dental lab will create an appliance tailored to your specific needs.
 Because these nightguards are custom-fitted by your dentist, they are more effective, more comfortable, and more durable than over-the-counter options.
+You can also explore more about protective devices in our guide on mouthguards for teeth grinding.

 There are symptoms that may indicate that you’re sleep bruxing before serious dental damage appears.
 These include: